btipling/djanglets/README.md

 ##Reactive rendering

-The reactive aspects are currently only supported for meteor.js, but they will become available regular JavaScript.
+The reactive aspects are currently only supported for meteor.js, but they will become available for regular JavaScript.
 The reactivity is such that changes in template variables update only the elements that have changed, once the template has rendered.
 To achieve this the DOM state exists in memory.